 \subsection{Dataset Analysis}

-We refer to the drama theory of Aristophanes~\cite{sommerstein2013aristophanes,silk2002aristophanes} as the system prompt, use GPT-4 to classify the motivations for character decisions into two meta-motivations and several accompanying sub-motivations:
+We refer to the drama theory of Aristophanes~\cite{sommerstein2013aristophanes,silk2002aristophanes} as the system prompt and use GPT-4 to classify the motivations for character decisions into two meta-motivations and several accompanying sub-motivations:

-\paragraph{Character-driven motivation} Character-driven behavior revolves around the character's inner world, personality, and transformation.
+\paragraph{Character-driven Motivation} Character-driven behavior revolves around the character's inner world, personality, and transformation.
 Sub-motivations of character-driven behavior include \textit{Personality and Traits}, \textit{Emotions and Psychological State}, \textit{Social Relationships}, \textit{Values and Beliefs}, and \textit{Desires and Goals}.

-\paragraph{Plot-driven motivation} Plot-driven behavior stems from a series of external events and the unfolding of conflicts.
+\paragraph{Plot-driven Motivation} Plot-driven behavior stems from a series of external events and conflicts unfolding.
 Characters often react passively within a larger narrative structure, with their actions led by external events.
 Sub-motivations of plot-driven behavior include \textit{External Conflicts}, \textit{Tasks and Goals}, \textit{Puzzles and Secrets}, \textit{Pursuits and Escapes}, \textit{Exploration and Discovery}, \textit{Power and Control}, and \textit{Intrigue and Betrayal.}

-Note that each topic will only be assigned one category of motivation.
+Note that each topic is assigned one category of motivation.
 Figure \ref{fig:data} shows the proportion of different motivations.
 Detailed introductions for each sub-motivation are in Appendix \ref{appendix:category_2}.

-\subsection{Task setups}
+\subsection{Task Setups}